jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 [^1]: Was it "exile"?
 They were already "exiled" from heaven to be place in Eden.
 Perhaps it was the change of realm, from that of Eden to that of Israel.
 [^2]: Jews: If we define Jews as the nation that "dedicate ...
 G-d", then our definition is based not on "inheritence" but on action and dedication of energy for G-d.
 [^4]: <b>וַיַּבְדֵּ֣ל אֱלֹהִ֔ים בֵּ֥ין הָא֖וֹר וּבֵ֥ין הַחֽשֶׁךְ</b> &mdash; G-d seperated or differentiated between light and dark, and He named the light 'day' and dark 'night' (v5).
-[^5]: If the angels were only created on the second day, who were the _Elohim_?
-[^6]: _Decreed boundaries:_ This speaks to the principle that in order to make "space" for something else to exist, one has to create boundaries to constrain whatever (phenomenon) is there.
-Just as the people of Canaan had to be "constrained", i.e. removed, to make space for Israel to exist.

 _Enough:_ Could be: Who (He) that says to His world, "Enough!".
 This brings in the interesting discussion in the Zohar between what the **מי** and the **מה** are.
 [^7]: This supports the principle that everything (living) on earth wants to expand (procreate), to fulfil His desire.
 [^8]:
 [^9]: This is interesting in these times, with birth rate declining, and less and less people having kids.
 This is the one of the first (and thus fundamental) commandments given.
 If we stop procreating, we will die out.
 Just as one can judge the health of a forest by the amount of young trees it has growing in it at any stage, so we can judge the health of our human society in the same way.
 If our societies are not built on creating a better life for the future - our children - what then is its purpose?
-[^10]: You have dominion over all the animals - if you prove yourself worthy, otherwise the animals (i.e., your beastly nature) will have dominion over you!
-[^11]: This speaks of a certain template, containing both masculine and feminine.
-For the continuation of life, will require union between these two polarities, the harmony of which will produce the Divine Soul, able to have a relationship with the Divine.

 In the same way that the supernal light contains both light and dark.
 In the creation this light is split asunder (the dark comes out of the light/the light that comes from the darkness), and it is necessary to unify the two to enable the Divine plan to come to fruition.
 [^12]: This is the "commandment" regarding the template.
 It is a spiritual (and biological) imperative.